 Neither Tyro nor Zeller have fees for account creation, and there are no lock-in contracts.
 The similarities more or less end there.

 Zeller focuses on simple, transparent fees that apply to everyone: 1.4% per chip, and swipe transaction.
-The Zeller Terminal costs $259 upfront including GST and a 12-month guarantee, and then you own it.
+The Zeller Terminal 1 costs $99 upfront and Terminal 2 $199 including GST.
+This includes a 12-month guarantee, and then you own it.

 With Zeller, you do have to pay for a SIM card if you want mobile connectivity.
 Zeller's own SIM card costs $15 incl.
 GST monthly for unlimited data, but you can use another SIM card from a different provider.